DevSecObie/DevSecObie.github.io/_posts/2023-04-22-seamlessly-integrating-kali-linux-with-vscode-for-enhanced-security-testing-:-a-comprehensive-guide.md

 ![Autopsy](https://i.imgur.com/8i7EfQ6.png)

-You can copy your files directly from you local machine into your virtual machine.
+You can files directly from your local machine into your virtual machine.

 ![Copy & Paste](https://i.imgur.com/7XfNJWF.png)